 I strolled through the free part, and it was amazing.
 All paths in the park lead upwards, where an amazing panorama view of Barcelona is revealed.
 There were several fairytale-like constructions in the park on the way up, which offered some shade and rest during the climb.

 La Rambla is a famous pedestrian street, which is around 1 km long and leads to the Christopher Columbus Monument near the sea.
 The street is very popular among tourists, so there all of the usual tourist attractions can be found.
-There you can enjoy a coffee or some sangria, buy souvenirs, see the interesting architecture of the surrounding buildings and keep your things secure from the pickpocketers.
+There you can enjoy some delicious seafood, a coffee or some sangria, buy souvenirs, see the interesting architecture of the surrounding buildings and keep your things secure from the pickpocketers.

 I visited La Rambla to tick it off my bucketlist, but in my opinion, this street was too much touristy.
 It was loud, commercial and reminded me of many other pedestrian shopping streets in other European cities.